doriwilson/recce-super-demo/.github/pull_requests/pr3-timestamp-logic.md

 - Fixing timezone bugs in existing models
 - Migrating from local time to UTC

-**Key Takeaway**: Always validate timestamp changes with Recce's Value Diff and Profile Diff.
-Timezone conversions can have subtle downstream effects that aren't immediately obvious.
+**Key Takeaway**: Always validate date/timezone conversions with Recce's Value Diff and Profile Diff.
+UTC conversions can have subtle downstream effects, especially when dates cross day boundaries.

 ## Technical Details

-The timezone conversion in this PR:
+The UTC date conversion in this PR:
-- Assumes source data is in EST (UTC-5)
+- Assumes source dates are in EST timezone
-- Converts to UTC by adding 5 hours
+- Converts to UTC by treating date as EST midnight, adding 5 hours, then extracting the date
-- Uses DuckDB's `timestamp` functions
+- Uses DuckDB's `timestamp` and `date` functions
 - In production, you'd use your warehouse's timezone functions (e.g., Snowflake's `CONVERT_TIMEZONE`)

 ## Edge Cases to Consider